 The process of setting up network access policies for applications operating on the Kubernetes cluster is known as network policy management.
 Network policies are set up as a collection of guidelines that specify which pods are allowed to communicate with one another, external services, etc.

-To secure Kubernetes, network policy management is essential because it ensures that only necessary resources, such as databases and services, are reachable from outside the cluster.
+Network policy management is essential to secure Kubernetes because it ensures that only necessary resources, such as databases and services, are reachable from outside the cluster.
 By doing this, you can guard against hostile actors who might try to access your service through unintentionally left-open listening ports or backdoors.

 Deploying Containerized Applications